 6. Connect to the VPN.

-7. Visit the Remote Access page from your web browser.
+7. Go to the Remote Access page in your web browser.

 Find an available computer

-9. Click the external link icon to the right of the location you would like to connect to, this will automatically choose an available computer.
+9. Select the external link icon to the right of the location you would like to connect to.
+This will automatically allocate an available computer.

 Find an available computer

-10. If you are prompted to allow downloads from keyserver.port.ac.uk click Allow.
+10. If prompted to allow downloads from keyserver.port.ac.uk, select Allow.

 Allow downloads

-11. A Connect dialog window will appear, click Download to download the connection file.
+11. A Connect dialog box will appear.
+Select Download to download the connection file.

 Connect to the computer

-12. From the Dock, click the downloaded connect.rdp file.
-You can find the downloaded connect.rdp file your Downloads directory if you cannot find it in your Dock.
+12. From the Dock, open the downloaded connect.rdp file.
+If you cannot see it in the Dock, you can find it in your Downloads folder.

 Login to the computer

-14. A dialog box will display with details of the Certificate of the computer you are connecting to.
+14. A dialog box will display details of the certificate for the computer you are connecting to.
 Select Continue.

 Accept the certificate